AXIA-JS/zee-ava/README.md

 * Retrieve balances on addresses
 * Get UTXOs for addresses
 * Build and sign transactions
-* Issue signed transactions to the X-Chain, P-Chain, and C-Chain
+* Issue signed transactions to the X-Chain, CoreChain, and AppChain
-* Perform cross-chain swaps between the X-Chain<->P-Chain and between the X-Chain<->C-Chain
+* Perform cross-chain swaps between the X-Chain<->CoreChain and between the X-Chain<->AppChain
-* Add Validators and Delegators to the Primary Subnetwork by staking AXC
+* Add Validators and Nominators to the Primary AllyChainwork by staking AXC
-* Create a Subnetwork
+* Create a AllyChainwork
 * Administer a local node
 * Retrieve Axia network information from a node